boxbuilder/Tripledot-Lead-TA-Test/README.md

 Many of the issues I found (shader problems, text rendering, incorrect UI configurations) are documented in detail in [`LEAD_TECH_REVIEW.md`](./LEAD_TECH_REVIEW.md).
 Where possible, fixes were applied directly to the project rather than left as comments.

+The test took about two days of work, broken down as follows:

+**Day 1: General analysis, refactoring the structure, cleaning up unnecessary files, and project setup for delivery.**

+**Day 2: Rework of the graphical components, preparation of deliverables, and feedback generation.**

 ---

 ## Overall Assessment